ellcs/brr64/README.md

 # brr64

 Find base64 encoded content without decoding at all.
+It figures out all three possible candidates.

 ### Usage